tedconroy/al-folio/_pages/other.md

 permalink: /bio/
 title: bio
 ---
 I grew up in Half Moon Bay, California, and then went to the University of Hawaii at Manoa for an undergraduate degree and the University of Oregon for a Masters degree.
+I am currently a PhD student at the University of Waikato in New Zealand, working with Karin Bryan.

 In my free time I enjoy surfing, being in the mountains, and climbing rocks.
 <div class="img_row">